jpcposts/jpcposts.github.io/_posts/2023/2023-09-26-building_amanda_backup_server.md

 Save the disklist file.

-## Step 3: Configure Amanda Tape Storage
+## Step 3: Configure Amanda Storage

 Amanda uses tapes or disk files for storing backups.
 You can configure tape storage or use disk files as storage.